TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ![FiPy connected to VSCode and Pymakr](./assets/05-fipy-connected.png)

-If you don't see the Pycom Console window you can open it though the window menu "Window" > "New Terminal" and switch to "Pycom Console" in the drop-down.
+If you don't see the Pycom Console window you can open it though the window menu "Window" > "New Terminal" and switch to "Pycom Console" in the drop-down menu.

 If you select the "All commands" button (located at the bottom bar) and then select "Get board version" in the VSCode Pymakr menu you should see the version number of the underlying Pycom Firmware.